• 日本語

 Dance Base Yokohama

-Dance Base Yokohama×Aichi Prefectural Art Theater
+Dance Base Yokohama×Aichi Prefectural Art Theater×Menicon Theatre Aoi

 Performing Arts Selection 2025 Festival Edition

-Venue: Aichi Prefectural Art Theater / Menicon Theatre Aoi
+Venue: Aichi Prefectural Art Theater/Menicon Theatre Aoi

-This festival will feature a series of works created this year by DaBY’s “Dance Base Yokohama International Dance Project “Wings”: International Dance Project by Dance Base Yokohama for Emerging Creators” and Aichi Arts Theatre’s “”Constellation”: Aichi Arts Theatre Dance Project for Emerging Creators”, which will be launched in 2024 using funds provided by the Agency for Cultural Affairs to strengthen the foundations of cultural and artistic activities. and Aichi Prefectural Art Theater’s “‘Constellation’ ~Aichi Prefectural Art Theater Dance Project Connecting the World~”.
+This festival will feature a series of works created this year by DaBY’s “Dance Base Yokohama International Dance Project “Wings”: International Dance Project by Dance Base Yokohama for Emerging Creators” and Aichi Arts Theatre’s “”Constellation”: Aichi Arts Theatre Dance Project for Emerging Creators”, which will be launched in 2024 using funds provided by the Agency for Cultural Affairs to strengthen the foundations of cultural and artistic activities. and Aichi Prefectural Art Theater’s “‘Constellation’ ~Aichi Prefectural Art Theater Dance Project Connecting the World~”, both of which were launched in 2024 by the Agency for Cultural Affairs of Japan.

 Performing Arts Selection 2025 Festival Edition

-<Friday, October 31, 19:00 / Saturday, November 1, 15:00>
+<Friday, October 31, 19:00 / Saturday, November 1, 15:00

 <Saturday, November 1, 12:00 / Sunday, November 2, 12:00 >

-◎Aichi Prefectural Art Theater, Medium Rehearsal Room
+Venue: Aichi Prefectural Art Theater, Medium Rehearsal Room

-<Saturday, November 1, 18:30 / Sunday, November 2, 14:00>
+<Saturday, November 1, 18:30 / Sunday, November 2, 14:00

 What is Wings